Diptivg/Excel-D-Attire-Fashion-Store-Analysis-Dashboard/README.md

 This dashboard highlights how **Excel can be used for real-world retail analysis**, combining raw data with visuals and interactivity.
 It showcases **data cleaning, visualization, and business insight skills**, ideal for portfolio or data analytics demonstration.

+⭐ If you found this project insightful, consider giving it a star on GitHub! 🌟